-Damage to the jawbone can be caused in areas where there are missing teeth.
+Damage to the jawbone can occur in areas where there are missing teeth.
 The jawbone can deteriorate and change the facial structure and make it unsuitable for a dental implant.
-Today’s technology can repair the inadequate bone in preparation for dental implants through bone grafting, restoring functionality and esthetic appearance.
+Luckily, today’s technology can repair the inadequate bone in preparation for dental implants through bone grafting, restoring functionality and esthetic appearance.

 Jaw Bone Health, Loss and Deterioration

 A strong and healthy jawbone is essential for activities such as talking and eating food.
 Additionally, a strong jawbone is necessary to keep all of your teeth in place.
 With preventative care, you can keep your jaw healthy and functioning properly well into your golden years.

-There are two kinds of numbing injections.
-A block injection numbs an entire region of your mouth, such as one side of your lower jaw.
-An infiltration injection numbs a smaller area.
-This is the area near where the injection was given.
+When performing oral procedures that require numbing, dentists employ two kinds of local anesthesia, block injections, which numbs an entire region of your mouth, such as one side of your lower jaw, and infiltration injections, which numb a smaller area.

 A ridge expansion is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss.
 The ridge bone is a special type of bone surrounding and supporting your teeth.
-As soon as a tooth is removed, this bone begins to deteriorate.
-The ridge bone can also lose density due to breakdown from age or disease.
-A ridge expansion is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss.Read more about Ridge Expansion
+As soon as a tooth is removed, this bone begins to deteriorate and lose density due to breakdown from age or disease.

-When a dentist extracts a tooth, the procedure leaves behind a small hole where the tooth once was.
-This socket can be very sensitive at first, which is why your dentist may recommend socket preservation to go along with your extraction.
+When a tooth is extracted, the procedure leaves behind a small hole where the tooth once was.
+This socket can be very sensitive at first, which is why your provider may recommend socket preservation to go along with your extraction.

 A socket or alveolar ridge preservation procedure involves placing a bone graft into the socket, where the tooth once was.
 The goal of socket preservation is to improve the appearance of the remaining teeth and gums and to make the process of getting a dental implant at a later visit less complicated.